kcbenchrate - Man Page

 Save log of failed compile runs to path.

-On the Default Number of Workers
+On the Default Number of Jobs and Workers

 Ideally kcbenchrate would do what kcbench does and try a few settings to narrow down the optimal setting.
 As this would take quite a while this exercise is left to the user.
 Impatient users should consider finding the optimal number of jobs with kcbench and then try to start kernbenchrate with as many workers, as it might be a good setting for it as well.
 You can also try to experiment with the number of jobs used per worker (-j), maybe some machines perform best if you start worker on every second core, but use 2 jobs per worker.